ArchiLabs for Commercial and Hospitality Design Teams

 Challenges in Commercial & Hospitality BIM Workflows

 In commercial and hospitality BIM, these challenges are amplified by the scale of projects.
 Consider a hotel with 600 guest rooms.
 A BIM manager might need an area schedule for each room type or each floor.
 Creating those schedules manually – adjusting filters and names for hundreds of entries – would involve a mindless flurry of clicks (maciejglowka.com).
 Likewise, an architecture team doing a roll-out of 30 retail stores might need identical documentation sets for each location, meaning the same tags and dimensions applied over and over with strict consistency.
 All of this repetition isn’t just boring – it also diverts time from higher-value activities like design refinement, coordination, and quality control.
-Revit power-users have long acknowledged these pain points and looked for ways to eliminate non-value-added tasks.
+CAD power-users have long acknowledged these pain points and looked for ways to eliminate non-value-added tasks.
 As one industry blogger noted, “dimensioning every drawing” or renaming hundreds of rooms are exactly the kinds of tasks we’d happily delegate to a computer, freeing ourselves to focus on design (maciejglowka.com).
 In short, the opportunity cost of skilled professionals doing rote work is huge.
 Automating these tasks can save substantial time, improve accuracy, and even reduce burnout on project teams.

 Traditional Solutions (and Their Limitations)

-The ArchiLabs Solution: AI-Powered Revit Automation
+The ArchiLabs Solution: AI-Powered CAD Automation

-While ArchiLabs provides an authoring environment for creating automations, its flagship feature today is Agent Mode.
-Agent Mode is essentially like having ChatGPT embedded in Revit, acting as a smart assistant that team members can interact with conversationally.
-Instead of searching through menus or remembering which macro does what, users can simply ask Revit to do things in natural language – and the ArchiLabs Agent takes care of it.
+While ArchiLabs provides an authoring environment for creating automations, its flagship feature today is Studio Mode.
+Studio Mode is the browser-based, AI-native CAD environment where your team works directly – think of it as having an AI copilot built into your design platform.
+Instead of searching through menus or remembering which macro does what, users can simply ask ArchiLabs in natural language – and the AI agent takes care of it.
 For example, an architect could type: “Create sheets for all the floor plans in this project and apply our standard view template and tags,” and the AI agent will understand the request and execute it step-by-step.
 If a predefined automation workflow exists for that task (say, a sheet creation script the BIM manager made), the agent will intelligently invoke it.
 If user input is needed – perhaps it needs to know which template or which views – the ArchiLabs agent can even pop up a custom UI panel to let the user make a selection, then proceed.
-This feels like talking to Revit itself, giving high-level instructions and watching tasks happen in seconds that would have taken hours manually.
+This feels like talking to your design platform itself, giving high-level instructions and watching tasks happen in seconds that would have taken hours manually.

 Authoring Mode – Empowering Your BIM Managers